myclevorname/mini-utils/cat/README.md

 ## Build
 All you need to compile is `make`, `ld`, and `nasm`.

+First, run `make strip_secthead` in the parent directory.
-Run `make` to make cat, `make debug` to make cat-debug, and `make clean` to "clean" up the directory.
+Then, you can run `make` to make cat, `make debug` to make cat-debug, and `make clean` to "clean" up the directory.